shukla-ashutosh4/Ashutosh_dscTaskRound/README.md

 seaborn
 matplotlib
 scikit-learn
-Install them using pip if they are not already installed:

-bash
-Copy code
-pip install pandas numpy seaborn matplotlib scikit-learn Usage
 Prepare the Data: Ensure the survey data CSV file is correctly placed in the specified directory.
 Run the Analysis: Execute the main analysis script.
-It will process the data, perform EDA, clustering, and classification, and generate visualizations. python
+It will process the data, perform EDA, clustering, and classification, and generate visualizations. python analysis_script.py
-Copy code
-python analysis_script.py
 Inspect the Results: Review the generated plots and printed evaluation metrics to understand the findings from the survey data.